sav-che/TL-2/Authors/Dresler, Ernst Friedrich {std. Dresler}.md

-> [!cite] BHL link: this entry starts at [page 94](https://www.biodiversitylibrary.org/item/103835#page/104/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 94](https://www.biodiversitylibrary.org/page/33260082) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Dresler, Ernst Friedrich (1824-x), German botanist, teacher at gymnasium in Löwenberg (Silesia) until 1891, collected from 1865 in the surroundings of this town, especially in the Iser- and Riesengebirge, exchanged herbarium specimens. (*Dresler*).
+Dresler, Ernst Friedrich (1824-x), German botanist, teacher at gymnasium in Löwenberg (Silesia) until 1891, collected from 1865 in the surroundings of this town, especially in the Iser- and Riesengebirge, exchanged herbarium specimens.
+**Abbreviated name**: *Dresler*

 #### Herbarium and types